toitware/artemis-releases/README.md

 artemis device flash --port /dev/ttyUSB0 --specification device.json
 ```

-This flashes the device over the serial port and puts both the Toit
+This flashes the device over the USB serial port and puts both the Toit
 platform and the Artemis service onto the device.
 Once flashed, you
 can follow the behavior of your device by monitoring the serial port
 using something like `jag monitor`